Skip to main content

 What should I wear to Sa Er Ta Dongxiang Shou Zhua?

 At a ¥¥ Xibei restaurant with Bib Gourmand status, the dress expectation is casual.
-Xibei cuisine is a hearty, informal tradition rooted in northwestern Chinese street and home cooking, and Sa Er Ta's pricing and format reflect that.
+Xibei cuisine is a hearty, informal tradition rooted in northwestern Chinese street and home cooking, Sa Er Ta's pricing and format reflect that.
 Clean casual clothing is appropriate; there is no basis in the venue data for any formal dress expectation.

 Is Sa Er Ta Dongxiang Shou Zhua worth the price?